Mickaël Pagis

 Mickaël Serge Pagis (born 17 August 1973) is a French former professional footballer who played as a forward.
 He is a beach soccer player.

 Career

 Pagis' nickname is "Pagistral", based on his name and the French word "magistral" (brilliant).
 A firm favourite at Strasbourg, he scored many goals and was the club's top goal scorer in the 2004–05 season.

 The brightest moment of his career came in a game against the defending champions Olympique Lyonnais on 5 October 2008, when he scored a hat-trick.

 Pagis plays beach soccer for the France national team.
-He recently scored a hat-trick against Russia.
+He scored a hat-trick against Russia at the European FIFA Beach Soccer World Cup Qualification Tournament, 7 July 2012.

 Personal life

 Pagis is the father of the French footballer Pablo Pagis.